 Additionally, labor costs will increase depending on how many stories your home has and the ease with which the plumber can get at the pipes.
 Depending on the size of your home and the location of the pipes, the re-piping process can take 1 to 5 days.

 If the plumber makes holes in the walls or ceilings in order to access your plumbing pipes, you may have to hire a house painter to cover up those spots.

 PEX vs. Copper Plumbing Pipes

 There are two main types of pipes used for residential plumbing: PEX piping and copper piping.
 Each has its advantages and disadvantages.

-PEX, which is a flexible plastic piping, has become the most popular piping in the US.
-Besides being easy to install, its flexibility helps prevent bursts, and it has an easy shutoff valve should repairs be necessary.
-It’s not prone to corrosion and retains heat better than copper, thereby conserving energy.
-The downside, however, is that it cannot be used outdoors because of a UV sensitivity, it cannot be recycled, and it allows for the possibility of water contamination.
+PEX, which is a flexible plastic, has become the most popular piping in the US.
+Besides being easy to install, its flexibility helps prevent burst pipes, and it has an easy shutoff valve should repairs be necessary.
+It resists corrosion and retains heat better than copper, thereby conserving energy.
+The downside, however, is that PEX piping cannot be used outdoors because of UV sensitivity, it cannot be recycled, and it allows for the possibility of water contamination.

-Copper is a popular alternative to PEX piping but it’s more expensive.
-The advantages of copper piping are that it’s bacteria-resistant, not UV sensitive, and recyclable.
-The disadvantages, however, are that it can corrode, can sometimes give water a metallic taste, and can burst in freezing temperatures.
+Copper is a popular alternative to PEX piping but it is more expensive.
+The advantages of copper piping are that it’s bacteria-resistant, recyclable, and not UV sensitive.
+Its disadvantages, however, are that copper pipes can corrode, can sometimes give water a metallic taste, and can burst in temperatures below freezing.

-In places like Milwaukee, which have cold, freezing winters, pipe-bursts are a major factor when considering which type of piping to install.
+In places like Milwaukee, which have cold, frosty winters, pipe bursts are a major factor when considering which type of piping to install.
 If you live in such a climate, you should learn how to thaw frozen pipes.

-PEX prices typically run from $0.40 a foot to $2 a foot, while copper piping runs between $2 and $10 a foot.
+PEX prices typically run from $0.40 to $2 a foot, while copper piping runs between $2 and $10 per foot.